Many product organizations have stopped focusing on being data-driven, and are pivoting towards being data-informed instead.

 We would have had the “why” to the “what” much earlier on.

 Make no mistake - my teammates and stakeholders were extraordinarily capable, and no one was at fault.

 This particular case of offline marketing was an organization-wide first for us, and I’m proud of our creativity, resilience, and resourcefulness as we worked our way through this challenge.

 But because we were too heavily data-driven and had little experience in challenging our data, we rejected less attributable methods, leading us to entirely miss the mark.

 I’ll note that this particular scenario was an edge case - after all, when you’re building digital products, you expect your users to come find you through the internet.

-Still, this case study illustrates that being data-driven can be incredibly dangerous if you only optimize against existing metrics, without digging deeper to understand whether those metrics are valid in the first place.
+Still, this case study illustrates that being data-driven can be incredibly dangerous if you only optimize against existing metrics without digging deeper to understand whether those metrics are valid in the first place.
 Even the most talented teams can miss critical insights if they’re too data-driven.

 I’m proud to say that after our learnings, our product culture shifted towards being more data-informed rather than being solely data-driven, leading to better product decisions and better outcomes across multiple initiatives.

 There’s a particular time and place for quantitative data, and there’s a particular time and place for qualitative observations.
 Each person requires a deep understanding, experience, and even certifications to understand them properly.

 Quantitative, measurable data is fantastic for telling you the “what”.